miregitgud/nufian-app/README.md

 Due to privacy reasons and limited database quota, currently there are no build available for public yet.

+## Known Issues

++ Some visual glitches on the main screen on some Xiaomi devices, rendering the animation moves rapidly faster than it should.
++ State switching bug when switching account without restarting the app, giving all the desired permission on the previous logged in account, but not the current one.
++ Image and data caching not working as intended, making the app load the exact same thing over and over.

 ## Future plans (priorities based on the list)

++ Fixing all the known issues, especially the 'state switching bug.'
 + Allowing publics to access using a restricted account that only allows them to access certain posts and features.
++ Improves visual and entire user experience of the 'Discover' feature, which, currently known, is very lacking.
++ Automatically fetches news data from the official STT Terpadu Nurul Fikri's website 'nurulfikri.ac.id'.
 + Under the recommendation of STT Terpadu Nurul Fikri's Rector, Dr. Lukman Rosyidi, S.T., M.M., M.T. and my Thesis Supervisor, Ahmad Rio Adriansyah, S.Si.
 M.Si., this app is planned to be integrated to the campus online systems and released on Google Play Store
 + Adding much more features such as chats (WIP), Near me locator for users, search based on categories and so on.